-Islamic Relief has been providing services in Pakistan since 1992.
-Islamic Relief Pakistan opened its office in Islamabad in 1994.
-The featured video is from the IRUSA archives, taken in 2010 during an emergency flood response.
+Islamic Relief is proud to have been providing services in Pakistan since 1992.
+Islamic Relief Pakistan opened its first office in Islamabad in 1994 and now works from multiple offices across the country.

 In July 2019, IRUSA rushed aid to monsoon flooding and landslide survivors in Pakistan and other South Asian countries.
 This emergency response is just one of the many humanitarian interventions that IRUSA is proud to support in Pakistan, ranging from direct food aid to blindness prevention programs to orphans sponsorship.
 For more details, click the Asia Donor Report PDF icon on this page.